-The role of your PCP, also known as your personal doctor, is to provide routine, preventive and follow up care and to coordinate your care when you see a specialist or other provider.
+- The role of your PCP, also known as your personal doctor, is to provide routine, preventive and follow up care and to coordinate your care when you see a specialist or other provider.
 This includes checking or consulting with the specialist or other providers you've seen about how your care is going.
 Since your PCP can provide and coordinate your medical care, you may choose to have all your past medical records sent to your PCP's office.
-If you need certain types of services, your PCP may need to get prior authorization (prior approval) from Network Health Medicare Anywhere if that service is received from an in-network provider.
-Out-of-network providers and services do not require prior authorization.
-For services requiring a prior authorization please see Chapter 4 section 2.1 or visit your online member portal at login.networkhealth.com.

-It is very important to have a PCP.
-Your PCP can be a physician, physician assistant, or nurse practitioner in the specialty areas of internal medicine, family practice, or pediatrics who sees patients in a clinic or office.
+If you need certain types of services, your PCP may need to get prior authorization (prior approval) from Network Health Medicare Explore.
+In most instances, out-of-network providers and services are not covered without prior authorization.
+For services requiring a prior authorization please see Chapter 4 section 2.1 or visit your online member portal at login.networkhealth.com. - It is very important to have a PCP.
+Your PCP can be a physician, physician assistant, or nurse practitioner in the specialty areas of internal medicine, family practice or pediatrics who sees patients in a clinic or office.